Cogmasters/concord/docs/CODING_GUIDELINES.md

 ## Indentation

-We use only spaces for identation, never TABs.
-We use two spaces for each new open brace.
-If readability becomes an issue, your better judgment should tell you wether you need more or less identation.
-For compactness and readability this is the preferred identation style:
+We use always two spaces for identation for each new open brace, never TABs.
+If readability becomes an issue, your better judgment should tell you whether you need more or less identation.
+For compactness and readability, this is the preferred identation style:

 ```c
 for (int i=0; i < n; ++i) {